 Pine Cone Perfection

 You can never have enough pine cones!
 That is deﬁnitely my motto at this time of year.
 They are readily available for purchase; natural, glittered, painted, and my favorite, cinnamon-scented.
-You can ﬁnd these on-line, in your local grocery stores or free for the picking in many areas of the country by going for a stroll through your neighborhood.
+You can ﬁnd these on-line, in your local grocery stores, or free for the picking in many areas of the country by going for a stroll through your neighborhood.
 Their abundance is one of the major reasons why people have been decorating with these versatile gifts of nature for centuries.
-In fact pine cones were the ﬁrst glass ornaments to be made from a mold.
+In fact, pine cones were the ﬁrst glass ornaments to be made from a mold.
 I purchased a glass pine cone ornament from my favorite Christmas store, Bronner’s, long ago and it is still a delight to see it every year.

 If you have an abundance of patience; a wreath can be made from pine cones, wired to a ready-made metal ring, available at most craft and hobby stores.
 My mother made one when I was little, along with a pine cone tree.
-If you ﬁnd yourself short on time this holiday season, you can still squeeze in a few minutes to purchase a bag of pine cones or gather an armful and quickly arrange in a basket.
+If you ﬁnd yourself short on time this holiday season, you can still squeeze in a few minutes to purchase a bag of pine cones or gather an armful and quickly arrange it in a basket.
 Use all the same or mix in different sizes for more interest.
 Want more color?
 Entwine a string of Christmas tree lights around the cones.

-Place some pine cones around your fall, Christmas and winter collections on display; such as these snowmen and Christmas trees.
+Place some pine cones around your fall, Christmas, and winter collections on display; such as these snowmen and Christmas trees.